-As expected, in the simulated datasets with resistant variants present in the population at a prevalence level below the 15% significant threshold, the samples were called as susceptible to all drugs in each drug class.
-Further, in the simulated datasets with resistant variants above 15% (20% and 50%) all of the expected resistance calls were observed.
+As expected, in the simulated datasets with resistant variants present in the population at a prevalence level below the 15% threshold, the samples were called as susceptible to all drugs in each drug class.

-In the simulated amplicon datasets resistant sequences, we expected the resistance call on DRMs associated antiretroviral drugs in the resistant sequences.
-However, resistance call was not observed for the protease inhibitors in the simulated amplicon datasets containing 15% resistant sequences.
+In the simulated amplicon datasets containing 15% resistant sequences, we expected that for a particular antiretroviral drug the dataset of viral sequence reads with DRMs against the associated drug are called resistant.
+However, resistance call was not observed for some simulated amplicon datasets containing 15% resistant sequences.
 This was because the observed prevalence of DRMs in the amplicons was marginally lower than the expected prevalence.
-The reason for lower observed prevalence was further investigated.Each simulated amplicon dataset containing 15% resistant sequences initially had 1500 sequence reads with DRMs out of the total 10000 sequence reads before analysis.
-We observed that a numbers of sequence reads with DRMs were discarded as non optimal full-length (Table 4.14) and this lowered the observed prevalence marginally than the expected prevalence.
+The reason for the lower observed prevalence was further investigated.

-In the simulated amplicon datasets with DRMs prevalence above 15% (20% and 50%), all the antiretroviral drugs associated to the DRMs in the sequence reads, as expected, were called as resistant/intermediate resistant.
+In the simulated amplicon datasets containing resistant sequences above 15% (20% and 50%), as expected, resistant/intermediate resistant call was made to all the antiretroviral drugs associated to the DRMs in the sequence reads.

+4.4.5 Prevalence of drug resistant mutations in simulated datasets

-We also investigated the observed prevalence of DRMs obtained for each amplicon in a sample.
+We further investigated the differences in the observed prevalence of DRMs across same amplicons (PR, RT1 and RT2) and samples.

 The mean observed prevalence of DRMs across the amplicons from a sample at similar expected prevalence showed that the observed prevalence was marginally greater or lower than the expected prevalence.
 The mean across samples for the same expected prevalence also showed that the observed prevalence was marginally greater or lower than the expected prevalence.

-Furthermore, we investigated the reason for the observed prevalence to be marginally greater or lower but not equal to the expected prevalence.
-We found that there could be two reasons that deviated the observed prevalence from the expected prevalence.
+Furthermore, we investigated the reason for the observed prevalence to be marginally greater or lower than the expected prevalence.
+There are two reasons that deviated the observed prevalence from the expected prevalence.

-The first reason, as mention above, was that the number of simulated sequence reads both with and without DRMs was discarded as non-optimal full length (Table 4.15).
+The first reason was that the number of simulated sequence reads both with and without DRMs was discarded as non-optimal full length (Table 4.14, 4.15).
 The proportion of the discarded simulated sequences with and without DRMs was not same as the proportion that they were in the dataset before analysis.
 For example, if the dataset before analysis had 1000 sequences with DRMs and 9000 sequences without DRMs, the proportion was 1:10.
 If 100 sequences with DRMs and 50 sequences without DRMs were discarded as non-optimal full length, their proportion of discarded sequences was 2:1.
 If the number of sequences with DRMs discarded were higher than those without DRMs in the discarded proportion, the observed prevalence was lower than the expected prevalence.
 Similarly, if the number of sequences without DRMs discarded were higher than those with DRMs in the discarded proportion, the observed prevalence was higher than the expected prevalence.

-The second reason was the increase in the number of sequences with DRMs due to errors DRMs.
-This increase in the sequences with DRMs due to simulation errors increased the observed prevalence and was higher than the expected prevalence.
-This large effect of the simulation errors at DRM codon positions was seen only at low expected prevalence level 0.1% where the observed prevalence was higher.
+The second reason was the increase in the number of sequences with DRMs due to substitution errors generating DRMs at DRM positions while simulation.
+This increase in the sequences with DRMs due to simulation errors increased the observed prevalence over the expected prevalence.
+This large effect of the simulation errors at DRM codon positions was seen only at low expected prevalence level 0.1% where the observed prevalence was higher than the expected prevalence.

-Thus, we evaluated Seq2Res pipeline for resistance genotyping on high throughput simulated sequence data and our observation showed that the pipeline was able to call correct DRMs and resistance call on DRMs associated antiretroviral drugs.
+Thus, we evaluated Seq2Res pipeline for resistance genotyping on high throughput simulated sequence data and our observation showed that the pipeline was able to call correct DRMs and resistance call on viral sequence reads with DRMs for antiretroviral drugs.

 Bibliography